 Reciprocal Agreement(s)

-Reciprocal agreements are when workers only pay taxes in the state where they live, not the state where they work.
+Reciprocal agreements are when workers who live and work in different states are only required to pay taxes to the state where they live.
 Florida currently has no reciprocal agreements with any other states.

-The state of Florida doesn't require employers to collect PSL taxes, nor does the state have a program providing paid sick leave to employees.
+The state of Florida doesn’t require employers to collect PSL taxes, nor does the state have a program providing such leave to employees.

 Corporate Income Tax